Legal Support Tools

 Data Extraction

-Extraction of all charges, dates, CPT codes, diagnosis codes, and payment information from bills.
+Extraction of charges, dates, CPT codes, diagnosis codes, and payment information.

 3